 Barnsley Metropolitan Borough Council is committed to improving the lives of all residents and creating opportunity and prosperity for local people and businesses.
 This commitment is set out in the council's Corporate Plan and describes how the council will meet the challenges ahead and make the most of opportunities.
+This commitment was recognised nationally in June 2023 with the Council being the first to win the two most prestigious awards in local government - the Local Government Chronicle Council of the Year and the Municipal Journal Local Authority of the Year.

-To be successful the council must have a solid foundation of good governance and sound financial management.
+To be successful the council has a solid foundation of good governance and sound financial management.
 Barnsley's Local Code of Corporate Governance sets out how we aspire to and ensure that we are doing the right things, in the right way and in line with our values.